flaxsearch/BioSolr/spot/spot-ontology/spot-ontology-indexer/README.md

 The ontology indexer can be run using the following command:

-    java -cp spot-ontology-indexer.jar uk.co.flax.biosolr.ontology.indexer.OWLIndexer config.properties
+    java -cp spot-ontology-indexer.jar uk.co.flax.biosolr.ontology.OntologyIndexerApplication indexer.yml

-where `config.properties` points to a file similar to the example_config.properties file in the config subdirectory.
+where `indexer.yml` points to a file similar to the example file file in the config subdirectory.

-If a `tdbPath` setting is given in the configuration details, this will build a TDB database from the ontology file at the same time as the ontology core.
+If the `tripleStore/buildTripleStore` configuration option is set to true, the application will also add the ontologies to a TDB database while indexing them.
+This allows searching using SPARQL queries, backed up by the search engine index, if required.

 ## Indexing the documents